SouthFrank/The_Odin_Project/Fundamentals/Book_Library/README.md

-** This is a basic constructor object, that over time will be turned into a Book Library
+This is a basic constructor object, that over time will be turned into a Book Library

-*** Recent Changes:
+# Book Library

+## Features
+- Add a book from the form on the right hand side
+- Toggle the button indicating whether or not you have read a book
+- Delete unwanted books from your library